LiliaFramework/Lilia/docs/store/mechanics.md

 - **Ranking System**: Adds various ranks that show on the scoreboard.
 These are tied to factions and can include stat changes, custom models, custom weapons, and more.

 - **Syringes**: Adds Syringes that can be used to provide effects.

+- **Social Credit System**: A ranking system that rewards players with points based on their playtime, completing tasks, or receiving points as rewards from admins.
+Accumulated points can be used to unlock in-game rewards, enhancing player engagement and providing incentives for positive behavior and participation.

+- **Prop Based Construction:** A construction system inspired by Rust, where players use items to build structures instead of relying on a traditional spawn menu.
+Items can be placed directly on the ground, creating a more immersive and interactive building experience.

+- **Scenarios:** This feature introduces various configurable scenarios that are automatically activated when the server starts.
+Each scenario alters gameplay in unique ways, providing fresh and dynamic experiences every time the server is launched, keeping gameplay exciting and unpredictable.

+- **Farming:** Introduces farmable items that players can plant and grow over time.
+These items yield various farm products when harvested, adding an agricultural element to the game where players can cultivate resources-